 With laser teeth whitening, the procedure doesn’t take much more than an hour, and you get long-lasting results.
 It uses light-activated bleaching, and just one appointment can get your teeth eight shades lighter.
 You aren’t going to get that kind of immediate result from a home whitening kit.

 Note that only registered dental professionals are allowed to carry out tooth whitening in the UK.
 It's illegal for places like beauty salons to whiten teeth (or even provide professional-strength whitening kits) unless there is a dentist present.
 Only dental professionals have the correct training to know what to do if something goes wrong during your treatment.

 How long does teeth whitening take?

-As you will see below, the best professional teeth whitening methods can show results with just an hour of treatment in the dentist’s office.
+The fastest professional teeth whitening methods can show results with just an hour of treatment in the dentist's office – sometimes even less.
+Light-activated gel gets to work faster.
 You may need several visits to the dentist to achieve the desired results, so the total time to whiten teeth can be a few weeks.